wheatandcat/GraphQL-Explorer/replit.md

   - Click any history item to restore query, variables, and endpoint
   - Stores up to 50 recent queries with timestamps and query names
   - LocalStorage persistence for history data
+  - Endpoint display removed from history panel for cleaner UI

 ## System Architecture